ozby/simplebackend/README.md

 ### Important patterns

+You should have an understanding of [UML state machines](https://en.wikipedia.org/wiki/UML_state_machine).

 With SimpleBackend you will be using the event sourcing and CQRS patterns.
-The promoted way to create or modify data is through an Event which will be inserted into a state machine.
+The orthodox way to create or modify data is through an Event which will be inserted into a state machine.

-If you are not familiar with UML state machines you may want to look at https://en.wikipedia.org/wiki/UML_state_machine.

 The code you write is more functional and declarative than imperative.
 You will declare state machines using functions that you provide.
 The functions should be
 [pure](https://en.wikipedia.org/wiki/Pure_function).